By Natalie Gillis

 In the image above, I tried to capture this feeling — the sense that here, at what feels like the edges of the Earth, life remains stunningly, beautifully, wild.

-About the author: Natalie Gillis is a landscape, wildlife and adventure photographer inspired by the spirit of exploration, and the natural beauty found in cold, wild places.
+About the author: Natalie Gillis is a landscape, wildlife and adventure photographer inspired by the spirit of exploration and the natural beauty found in cold, wild places.
+Check out our interview with Gillis in a more recent post called Northern Beauty — published on January 26, 2022 and featuring an exquisite photograph of a satiated polar bear.

 Founded by two Canucks on the loose in a big country, Toque & Canoe is an award-winning Canadian travel blog.
 Follow us on Twitter, Instagram and Facebook.